hasher503/CS50_search/README.md

 <img src="vid.png" alt="video demo" width="600px">
 </a>

+## How To Run

+Clone this repo and launch the site with Live Server extension for Visual Studio Code.

 ---

-This was my first assignment for Harvard's CS50 course Web Programming with Python and JavaScript.
+This was my first assignment for Harvard's CS50 course 'Web Programming with Python and JavaScript'.
 You can read the full assignment specification on [CS50's OpenCourseWare](https://cs50.harvard.edu/web/2020/projects/0/search/)